 Hi Fellow Quilters

 Welcome to our blog!
 Today we’re happy to join a great group of quilters for the “Quilt Quazy Queens” blog hop, sponsored by our friend Marian from Seams to Be Sew.
 Thank you to the Fat Quarter Shop and Studio 180, sponsors of the giveaway prizes for today’s blog hop.
-Please look for the list of links to participation bloggers at the end of this post.
+Please look for the list of links to participating bloggers at the end of this post.
 It is such fun to visit and comment on the wonderful projects that have been posted!